Physics Prizes & Awards

 The Brewer Prize is awarded annually to a first year student who provides the most creative and interesting solutions to the Physics 11 hurdles.
 The Prize will provide summer support so that the student may complete an independent Physics 11 research project.
 The prize was established by Caltech alumnus Richard G. Brewer who earned his Bachelor of Science in Chemistry in 1951.

-The France Córdova Graduate Student Fund provides resources for one to two graduate students annually to support research-related expenses.
+The France Córdova Graduate Student Fund provides resources for one to three graduate students annually to support research-related expenses.
 Preference shall be given to student(s) studying broadly in areas in which Professors Gerry Neugebauer, Gordon Garmire and Thomas Tombrello made contributions.
 Each awardee shall be recognized as either a Neugebauer, Garmire or Tombrello Scholar.
 The Fund was established by France Córdova who received her Ph.D in Physics from Caltech in 1979.

-The Cullen Memorial Fellowship is a new fund awarded annually to a graduate student or students who have demonstrated outstanding academic achievement in physics.
+The Cullen Memorial Fellowship is a fund awarded annually to a graduate student or students who have demonstrated outstanding academic achievement in physics.
 The Fellowship was established by the family of Caltech physics alumnus James Cullen, BS'46, PHD'56.

 The Feynman Prize in Theoretical Physics is awarded annually to an undergraduate senior who has demonstrated excellence in theoretical physics.
 The Prize was established through gifts made in memory of Dr. Feynman.